ibm-cloud-docs/schematics/workspace-setup.md

 With {{site.data.keyword.bplong_notm}} workspaces, you can organize your Terraform templates and control who has access to run infrastructure code in your {{site.data.keyword.cloud_notm}} account.
 Before you create a workspace, make sure that you design the organizational structure of your GitHub repository and workspaces so that you can replicate and manage your configurations across multiple environments.
 {: shortdesc}

+If you plan to store your Terraform templates on your local machine and upload them as a tape archive file (`.tar`) to {{site.data.keyword.bplong_notm}}, make sure that the file structure on your local machine matches the suggested GitHub repository structure in this documentation.
+{: note}

 ## Designing your workspace and GitHub repository structure
 {: #structure-workspace}
 {: help}